Tetris (Game Boy)

 Input During Line Clears

-v1.1 doesn't read directional input during the line clear delay, so there's still a pause before the next block starts auto-shifting.
+v1.1 doesn't read directional input during the line clear delay, so there's still a pause before the next block starts auto-shifting, and no sound glitches can be triggered this way.